 Montana Agte-Studier, Membership and NYSCA NYTAP Director, came to CLMP from the Membership Department at The Museum of Modern Art.
 Montana attended The New School University’s competitive 5-year dual-degree program, and now holds a BFA in Jazz Flute and a BA in Arts in Context with a focus in Literature.
 Extremely interested by the result of combining cultures’ musical ideas and styles, she composes and plays music melding jazz, classical Indian music, bluegrass, funk, and Middle Eastern music.
 An avid biker, Montana promotes bicycling throughout the city and abroad, and she was recently made the face of Brompton Bicycle’s North American Ad Campaign.
 Having previously written a theatrical piece entitled Crying Without Tears: A Play With Songs, Montana is currently working on completing her first novel.

-David Gibbs, Office Manager / Membership & Development Associate, is a graduate of the New School’s MFA in Creative Writing program.
+David Gibbs, Director of Programs, is a graduate of the New School’s MFA in Creative Writing program.
 His poetry has been anthologized in the Best American Experimental Writing 2016 and has been published in various journals including the Columbia Poetry Review and Redivider.
 Since 2011, David has been a committee member of PEN America’s Prison Writing Program and a judge for their annual writing contest.
 Prior to CLMP, he taught first-year writing courses at several colleges, including the New School and Pace University.

 Ira Sher manages the ongoing maintenance and development of CLMP’s site and advises on other technical matters.
 In addition to designing and maintaining numerous websites in the literary community, Ira writes fiction.
 He has two novels, Gentlemen of Space (Free Press, 2003) and Singer (Houghton Mifflin Harcourt, 2009), and his stories have appeared in many venues.